Ares-Developers/Ares-docs/new/spawnsparticle.rst

   The distance from the center where particles will not spawn beyond.
 Has to be equal to or larger than :tag:`SpawnsParticle.RangeMinimum`.
 Defaults to :value:`0.0`.

-.. index:: Animations; Spawn Particles at a distance

 .. versionadded:: 0.C